FriendsOfCake/vagrant-chef/README.markdown

-# Cake Vagrant
+# Vagrant Chef for CakePHP

-Cake-Vagrant creates a Vagrant installation using Chef with the following features:
+Vagrant Chef creates a Vagrant installation for CakePHP using Chef with the following features:

 - Ubuntu 12.04 Precise Pangolin
 - Ningx 1.1